darchr/dram-cache-model/README.md

 memory sharing the same bus.
 We model a unified DRAM cache controller (UDCC) in gem5 to control a DRAM device (which acts as a cache of the main memory) and an NVM device (which serves as the main memory in the system) and both devices share a data bus.

-For test, you can look at the sample script: cascadeLake_dram_cache_script.py
+For testing, you can look at the sample script: cascadeLake_dram_cache_script.py